Surge in Hacking Incidents: Malware and Ransomware Breaches Double in 2017

 In the event that your organization believes its PHI may have been compromised, it’s advisable to take the following steps when recovering from a HIPAA hack and/or data breach:

-- Correct: Regardless of the size of the breach, your organization needs to conduct a review to see where improvements and corrections can be made.
-In case of a large breach, as we’ve already seen, the steps you take to correct breaches in the future will form an integral part of your report to the OCR.
+Regardless of the size of the breach, your organization needs to conduct a review.
+This way, you can determine exactly where improvements can be made.
+In case of a large breach, the steps you take to correct breaches in the future will form an integral part of your report to the OCR.
 It should also be noted that the drive and timeliness with which you undertake this review can help mitigate potential fines and penalties.
-No matter how your breach occurred, instituting the use of a secure document management system, such as cloud-based faxing services like those supplied by Softlinx, where the transmission and receipt of electronic protected health information is encrypted and fully HIPAA-compliant, can make a big impression on all interested parties while helping keep your data safe in the future.
+No matter how your breach occurred, you must institute a secure document management system.

 Softlinx Helps Those Looking to Prevent a Future Data Breach